andrefernandes86/demo-v1fs-local/README.md

 1. **Docker**: Docker Engine 20.10+ installed
 2. **NFS Server**: Running at `192.168.200.50:/mnt/nfs-share`
 3. **Trend Micro Endpoint**: Accessible at `192.168.200.50:30230`
+4. **Trend Micro Vision One CLI**: Downloaded from your Vision One console

 ## 🎯 Usage Examples